urql-graphql/urql/docs/api/core.md

 An exchange that writes incoming `Operation`s to `console.log` and writes completed `OperationResult`s to `console.log`.

+This exchange is disabled in production and is based on the `mapExchange`.
+If you'd like to customise it, you can replace it with a custom `mapExchange`.

 ### dedupExchange

 An exchange that keeps track of ongoing `Operation`s that haven't returned had